draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 Subsequently, the missing genes are mapped back to the reactions to identify missing reactions.
 The reactions are further mapped to MetaNetX and BiGG to obtain more reaction equations and information, since especially the metabolites are easier to construct using the other databases.

-@DISCUSSION Can we leave it like that or is still something missing?

 Data acquisition from BioCyc
 """"""""""""""""""""""""""""